Question: "Is it wrong for a Christian to have a sexual fantasy?"

 Proverbs 23:7 says that whatever we think in our hearts, that is who we are.
 Many would argue, “But I’m not actually doing anything wrong.”
 However, the Bible speaks a lot about our thoughts and is clear that even our fantasies are to be brought into submission to God’s will.
 Jesus said, “But the things that come out of a person’s mouth come from the heart, and these defile them.
 For out of the heart come evil thoughts—murder, adultery, sexual immorality, theft, false testimony, slander” (Matthew 15:19).
 He also said that even looking upon someone with lust is as the sin of adultery (Matthew 5:28).
 If the sexual fantasy consists of actions or words that are not in line with God’s will for us, then it is sin.
 Sexual fantasies about our marriage partners may not be sin, if we are morally free to act upon those fantasies.
 But if we are imagining engaging in sexual acts with someone to whom we are not married, it is lust.
 And lust is sin.

 We cannot always control the thoughts that shoot through our minds.
-We are exposed to sexual stimuli continually, and men in particular have a difficult time processing these stimuli in God-honoring ways.
+We are exposed to sexual stimuli continually, and it can be difficult to process these stimuli in God-honoring ways.
 Ephesians 6:16 talks about the “fiery darts of the wicked one.”
 Our minds are Satan’s target for those darts, and sexual fantasies are one of the fiery darts that, left unchallenged, can lead us into sin.
 James 1:13–15 shows us the progression of sin, beginning with an “evil desire.”

 When evil desires arise in our hearts, we have a choice about what we do with them.
 We can entertain them, allowing them to erupt into full-blown fantasies, or we can “take every thought captive to the obedience of Christ” (2 Corinthians 10:5).
 As Christians, we have the power of the Holy Spirit working in our lives to enable us to squelch the beginning of an ungodly fantasy.
 When we realize we are daydreaming about something that God has said is off-limits, we can quickly arrest that thought, confess it to Jesus, and ask His forgiveness (1 John 1:9).